kawazoe/azure-search-emulator-js/README.md

 demoing, your application.

 ## What's next
-- Scoring profiles.
+- Scoring profiles and scoring improvements.
 - Some big refactoring to extract a search backend from the query engines.
+- Major speed optimizations.
+- Support for queries made by the official client.
 - Support storing/loading the index to/from disk when running on the server.
 - Switch the backend to a full text search engine with Lucene syntax.
-- Major speed optimizations.
 - Maybe more features?